Skip to main content

 • Due to UE's own algorithmic problems, Shadow Bias may not be consistent for different types of lights and different distances between the light and the camera.

-Set Hair Shadow
+Custom Hair Shadow

 The hair shadow in the artwork usually matches the hair outline.
 MooaToon provides Screen Space Depth Test Hair Shadow to achieve hand-drawn hair shadow programmatically without modifying art assets.